lmuntaner/tech-introduction-product-people/docs/intro-cs/browsers.md

 The DOM is the internal representation of the HTML inside the browser.

-The whole point of having this DOM is to easily be able to access it and manipulate it.
-Mainly with Javascript.
+The whole point of having this DOM is to easily be able to access and manipulate it with Javascript.

-While parsing an HTML file, the browser might find the need to ask for more data.
+While parsing, there might be more orders to go and fetch data.

+Each of this orders will start a whole new process of fetching, receiving and parsing.

-An example that might require more data is when you find either a CSS or a Javascript link:
+An example is when it finds either a CSS or a Javascript link:

 ```html
 <!-- CSS Link -->